wedaa/LongTail-Log-Analysis/README.md

 tick marks for the axis.
 I am looking into this issue.

-TWO) For some reason, the X axis labels show up shifted to the right on some systems (notably my CentOS 6.5 using the Atomic PHP repos.
+TWO) For some reason, the X axis labels show up shifted to the left on some systems (notably my CentOS 6.5 using the Atomic PHP repos.
 On a vanilla Fedora Core 20 system the labels show up properly under the appropriate bar.
 I am looking into this issue.